-There are about 800 castles scattered all over Greece.
-These are castles that bring to mind impressive tales of their epic past.
+There are about 800 castles scattered all over Greece, and all of them bring to mind impressive tales of their epic past.
 Some have been classified as amongst the most well-preserved buildings of Europe.
 Here is a list including ten of the most beautiful castles around Greece.

 Monemvasia is one of the most important medieval fortress-cities in the country, and it is home to one of the most beautiful castles in the world.
 Located in the Peloponnese region, the building is of Byzantine origin and sits on a plateau one hundred meters above sea level.